 The committee is comprised of faculty members from basic science and clinical departments.
-The Senior Associate Dean for Faculty and Institutional Affairs serves in an ex-officio, non-voting capacity.
+The Assistant Deans for Faculty Affairs and the Senior Associate Dean for Faculty and Institutional Affairs serve in an ex-officio, non-voting capacity.

 Graduate Medical Education Committee